MicrosoftDocs/azure-dev-docs/articles/java/fundamentals/java-jdk-long-term-support.md

 For all other Azure services, including some of the above, developers can bring their own JDK, or may have the capability of changing the JDK distribution with one of their choice.
 Please check the documentation of the service.

-For Azure Compute services such as Azure Virtual Machines, Azure Kubernetes Services, Azure Container Instances, and Azure App Service Web App for Containers, the choice of the JDK is entirely up to the developer.
+For Azure Compute services such as Azure Virtual Machines, Azure Kubernetes Services, Azure Container Instances, Azure Red Hat OpenShift, and Azure App Service Web App for Containers, the choice of the JDK is entirely up to the developer.

 ## Supported Java Versions and Update Schedule